verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 ### VMware’s Changed Block Tracking (CBT)

 Differential and Full(Thin Provisioned) backups utilize VMware’s CBT feature, to request only blocks that have changed since the last full backup, or blocks in use.
 This can provide for quicker operations that utilize less bandwidth.
-(There is a VergeIO option to automatically turn on CBT for all VMs.)
+(There is a VeregOS option to automatically turn on CBT for all VMs.)
 The following VMware KB article provides more information, including VMware requirements for using CBT: [_https://kb.vmware.com/s/article/1020128_](https://kb.vmware.com/s/article/1020128)
 <br>

 #### CBT Considerations/Cautions